The Bay Link Concept – 1988

 The City By The Bay concept of 1981 didn’t quite take off as was hoped, but the major CBD shopping areas were redeveloped and became Market Square and Bay City Plaza.
-They were built several years apart and not as one giant shopping mall stretching from the bay to Ryrie street instead a much smaller and more realistic size.
+They were built several years apart and not as one giant shopping mall stretching from the bay to Ryrie street.
+Instead they were much smaller and more realistic in size.
 The National Wool Museum also became a reality with her majesty the Queen opening it in 1988.
-The Royal Geelong Yacht Club marina opened after a few tries at different techologies.
-Not much else of the plan became reality at this stage, but several pockets of important land around the foreshore was purchased for future developments and some were cleared getting ready for the next wave of interest.
+The Royal Geelong Yacht Club marina opened after a few tries at different technologies.
+Not much else of the plan became a reality at this stage, but several pockets of important land around the foreshore was purchased for future developments and some were cleared to get ready for the next wave of interest.

-A new concept named The Bay Link was introduced in 1989 it was not quiet as ambitious, but more realistic when compared to the earlier City by the Bay concept and it re-floated some old ideas with a few new twists and added some exciting new ideas to the precinct.
-The biggest focal point of the project was a giant tent like structure, inspired by Brisbane’s Expo ’88., which had had huge success the previous year- the whole country seemed to be tent mad.
-The precinct had many of the features of world class waterfront precincts including the just opened Darling Harbor in Sydney and San Francisco’s Pier 39.
-This huge tent was to been erected in the centre of Steampacket Gardens on the foreshore, inside it would house huge community amphitheatre.
-There was to be a festival type market and international food court stretching from the gardens onto Western Beach Road There was large public outcry with the closure of Western Beach Road in front of Steam Packet Gardens- and it was never allowed to go ahead.
-The controversy was overcome by everyone really just loosing interest in the project and leaving the area as a park.
+A new concept named The Bay Link was introduced in 1989.
+Not quite as ambitious, but more realistic when compared to the earlier City by the Bay concept, it re-floated some old plans with a few new twists and added some exciting new ideas to the precinct.
+The biggest focal point of the project was a giant tent like structure that was inspired by Brisbane’s Expo 88.
+The expo and its sails had had huge success the previous year, the whole country seemed to become tent mad.
+The precinct had many of the features of world class waterfront precincts including the just opened Darling Harbour in Sydney and San Francisco’s Pier 39.
+This huge tent was to be erected in the centre of Steampacket Gardens on the foreshore.
+Inside it would house a huge community amphitheatre.
+There was to be a festival type market and an international food court stretching from the gardens onto Western Beach Road.
+This caused a large public outcry with the closure of Western Beach Road in front of Steampacket Gardens.
+A trial road closure was tested for several weeks and eventually the full closure was never allowed to go ahead.
+The controversy was overcome by everyone really just losing interest in the project and leaving the area as a park.

 Cunningham Pier and Yarra Street Pier were both to be redeveloped with extended marinas and were to house small dining or tourist based businesses.